Actyx/machines/machine-runner/README.md

 ### Global Event Emitter

 Some global event emitters are provided.
-This event emitters will emit events from all machine runners in the same process.
+These event emitters will emit events from all machine runners in the same process.

 ```typescript
 import { globals as machineRunnerGlobals } from "@actyx/machine-runner";